lrodero/cats-effect-tutorial/tutorial.md

 You can connect several telnet sessions at the same time to verify that indeed our server can attend all of them simultaneously.

 Unfortunately this server is a bit too simplistic.
-What about halting?
+For example, how can we stop it?
 Well, that is something we have not addressed yet and it is when things can get a bit more complicated.
 We will deal with proper server halting in the next section.

 Handling exit events in echo server
 -----------------------------------